felipelouza/mm-repair/reordering/Readme.md

 - PathCover+
 - Maximum weighted matching (MWM)

 In [this page](http://akira.ruc.dk/~keld/research/LKH-3/)[^1] you’ll find a recent Lin-Kernighan heuristic to the Travelling Salesman Problem (TSP), which is also of interest for our column-reordering problem.
+The code will be automatically downloaded and compiled if the Lin-Kernighan heuristic is used.

 ---